Settings

 100

-Thus, the scraper will collect the maximum number of links by going through all the search result pages
+Thus, the parser will collect the maximum number of links by going through all pages of the search results

 - Pages count: